open-telemetry/oteps/text/metrics/0001-naming-conventions.md

 #### Go

-All Go runtime should be within the `runtime.go.*` namespace.
+All Go runtime metrics should be within the `runtime.go.*` namespace.

 Common metrics include:
 * `runtime.go.goroutines`